-- Very occasionally late applicants may be considered to join part-way through the A level programmes.
+- Late applicants may be considered to join part-way through the A level programmes.
 This will depend on those applicants having previously studied the majority of the material that has been missed, and the subject teacher/s concerned being satisfied that the pupil will be able to catch up on any material which they have not previously studied.

 By its nature, online schooling can provide a welcoming environment for pupils with SEND, as pupils study from the comfort of their own home with fewer distractions than a traditional classroom.
 All pupils who meet the admissions criteria, including those who have autism spectrum disorder (ASD) or other special educational needs and disabilities are warmly welcomed.
 Harrow School Online recognises its duty to make reasonable adjustments for those pupils who have SEND or additional learning needs, and is committed to understanding and meeting those needs during their time at Harrow School Online.